gophercoders/website/content/lessons/KS2/lower/keyboardinput.md

 {{< expandingButton id="readline-answer" name="Answer" >}}
 The line is a variable assignment pattern.
 It assigns whatever the user types in to the variable `name`.

-The value for name comes from the `ReadStringFromKeyboard` function in the new `simpleio` package.
+The value for the variable name comes from the `ReadStringFromKeyboard` function in the new `simpleio` package.
 {{< /expandingButton>}}
 {{< /panelInfoTitle >}}